openstack-archive/fuel-plugin-scaleio/doc/source/guide.rst

 #.
 OpenStack Controller #3 node
 #.
 OpenStack Compute node

-Each node shall have at least 2 CPUs, 4GB RAM, 200GB disk, 4 Network interfaces.
-The 4 networks are:
+Each node shall have at least 2 CPUs, 4GB RAM, 200GB disk, 3 Network interfaces.
+The 3 interfaces will be used for the following purposes:

 #.
-PXE Network
+Admin (PXE) network: Mirantis OpenStack uses PXE booting to install the operating system, and then loads the OpenStack packages for you.
 #.
-Public Network
+Public, Management and Storage networks: All of the OpenStack management traffic will flow over this network (“Management” and “Storage” will be separated by VLANs), and to re-use the network it will also host the public network used by OpenStack service nodes and the floating IP address range.
 #.
-Private Network
-#.
-Management Network
+Private network: This network will be added to Virtual Machines when they boot.
+It will therefore be the route where traffic flows in and out of the VM.

 Controllers 1, 2, and 3 will be used as ScaleIO MDMs, being the primary, secondary, and tie-breaker, respectively.
 Moreover, they will also host the ScaleIO Gateway in HA mode.